 The 2020 version of Mulan is an adaptation of Disney’s 1998 animated film of the same name.
 Both movies are based on The Ballad of Mulan, from Chinese folklore.
 The 2020 version takes place in China nearly 2,000 years ago.
 The movie begins with the Emperor of China ordering that one male in a family must join the country’s army to fight off an enemy force.
 One family only has an old and frail patriarch, so his daughter, Hua Mulan, poses as a male and joins the Imperial Army to help fight off the invaders.

 Liu Yifei plays the title role of Mulan, while well-known actors Donnie Yen, Jason Scott Lee, Jet Li, Gong Li, and others are in the film as well.
 Niki Caro directed the movie, which was shot in New Zealand and China with a reported budget of about $200 million.
 While the 1998 Mulan animated movie was also a musical, the 2020 version will be a traditional action-adventure movie.
 Instrumental versions of the original film’s songs will be in the remake.
 One of the songs, Reflection, will be in the movie’s end credits, as sung by Christina Aguilera.

 The film was all set to be released to theaters on March 27, and it already had its world premiere event in China.
 However, the coronavirus outbreak caused movie theaters to shut down a couple of weeks before Mulan’s scheduled release.
 Disney rescheduled the film three times before finally settling on its Disney Plus release plans.

 Where will the movie be available on the service?

-While Mulan is still being released in movie theaters in certain countries, particularly in China, it is available on Disney Plus for users in the United States, Canada, New Zealand, Australia, and many western European countries.
+The movie is now available on Disney Plus for users in the United States, Canada, New Zealand, Australia, and many western European countries.